Monitoring dashboard showing analytics and metrics

 What is the best open-source LLM observability tool?

-Langfuse is the most established, with MIT licensing, self-hosting, and broad framework support.
+Langfuse is widely adopted, with MIT licensing, self-hosting, and broad framework support.
 ClickHouse acquired it in January 2026, giving the project a well-funded backer.
-Arize Phoenix and Opik (by Comet) are strong alternatives, both Apache-2.0.
-Phoenix has a larger community (9,000+ GitHub stars).
+Arize Phoenix and Opik (by Comet) are Apache-2.0 alternatives.
+Phoenix is OpenTelemetry-native with embedding analysis tools.
 Opik includes built-in evaluation metrics.
 All three are fully self-hostable with no feature gates.

 What is the best LLM monitoring tool for AI agents?